06

 LittleSnapper

-Now what’s almost unique about Little Snapper, is that it features a built-in web browser for this very purpose, and allows you to customise your web snaps, as well as your screenshots, by tagging them and labelling them with useful comments.
-The application then automatically categorises your snaps into web snaps and desk snaps by filing them into the in-built library, which is an aesthetically pleasing display of all your previous screenshots.
+Now what’s almost unique about Little Snapper, is that it features a built-in web browser for this very purpose, and allows you to customize your web snaps, as well as your screenshots, by tagging them and labeling them with useful comments.
+The application then automatically categorizes your snaps into web snaps and desk snaps by filing them into the inbuilt library, which is an aesthetically pleasing display of all your previous screenshots.
 Sort of like Finder, just for screen grabs.

 Sometimes when taking screenshots, you’ll need to hide sensitive data, therefore Little Snapper includes tools for blurring and cropping those areas, such as addresses, phone numbers or even financial information that might be within the screenshot you’re about to post online.

-Little Snapper also includes a host of advanced features, such as uploading images on a Flickr or FTP account automatically, and configuring your own keyboard shortcuts.
+Little Snapper also includes a host of advanced features, such as uploading images to a Flickr or FTP account automatically and configuring your own keyboard shortcuts.

 LittleSnapper_Preferences

 The only problem is, however, that Little Snapper isn’t exactly free.
-It’ll set you back $39.99, or just over £25 from either the Mac App Store, or the RealMac Software store online.
-Having said that, there is a free trial, and it’s my favourite of the paid applications out there based on quality alone.
-If you take a lot of screenshots and really have to keep them organised, this is probably a worthwhile investment.
+It’ll set you back $39.99, or just over £25 from either the Mac App Store or the RealMac Software store online.
+Having said that, there is a free trial, and it’s my favorite of the paid applications out there based on quality alone.
+If you take a lot of screenshots and really have to keep them organized, this is probably a worthwhile investment.

 Snap N Drag